BI-STEM-Away/sMAP_dev/index.md

 excerpt: "Our goal for creating this educational app is to help experts and intellectuals easily access the transcriptomics information and data they need.
 On this web page, users can view the project details via the links on the front page."
 ---

-Our goal for creating this educational app is to create a functional interactive transcriptomics pipeline that can be used to analyze data and to learn about the pipeline itself.
-On this web page, users can view the project details via the links on the front page.
+Our goal for this educational app is to create a functional interactive transcriptomics pipeline that can be used to analyze data and to learn about the pipeline itself.
+On this web page, users can view the project and team details.
+Below is our GitHub repository, a documentation site for our app's pipeline, and links to STEM-Away's main site and LinkedIn page.

-{% include button.html text="Our GitHub" icon="github" link="https://github.com/orgs/Bioinformatics-Pathway-STEM-Away/dashboard" color="#88B98F" %} {% include button.html text="App Documentation" link="" color="#628F69" %} {% include button.html text="STEM-Away"  link="https://stemaway.com/" color="#88B98F" %} {% include button.html text="Our LinkedIn" link="https://www.linkedin.com/company/stemaway/" color="#628F69" %}
+{% include button.html text="Our GitHub" icon="github" link="https://github.com/BI-STEM-Away/shiny_app_dev" color="#88B98F" %} {% include button.html text="App Documentation" link="" color="#628F69" %} {% include button.html text="STEM-Away"  link="https://stemaway.com/" color="#88B98F" %} {% include button.html text="Our LinkedIn" link="https://www.linkedin.com/company/stemaway/" color="#628F69" %}

 ## Team Structure

-Our team consists of five sub-groups:

-Group A - In charge of developing code for the transcriptomics pipeline.

-Group B1 - In charge of taking the code from group A and implementing it in R Shiny.

-Group B2 - In charge of formatting/layout of the R Shiny App.

-Group C - In charge of GitHub management and code documentation.

-Group D - In charge of developing the GitHub page and documentation site.

-If you have any questions, please reach out to our team.